Mónica González, Chile is the director of Chile’s Center for Investigative Journalism (CIPER), which she founded in 2007.

-She was Founder and Director of Siete+7 magazine and Diario Siete newspaper.
-She was Deputy Director and Investigative Editor at La Nación newspaper, deputy director at Cosas magazine, an investigative reporter at Cauce and Análisis magazines, and has written in many publications, like El Siglo newspaper and Ahora magazine.
-Since 1995 she is a correspondent for the Argentinean newspaper Clarín.
-She is part of the network of the International Consortium of Investigative Journalists (ICIJ).
+She was founder and director of Siete+7 magazine and Diario Siete newspaper.
+She was deputy director and investigative editor at La Nación newspaper, deputy director at Cosas magazine, an investigative reporter at Cauce and Análisis magazines, and has written in many publications, like El Siglo newspaper and Ahora magazine.
+Since 1995, she is a correspondent for the Argentinean newspaper Clarín.
+She is part of the ICIJ network.

 Since 1986, González has published several books: "A Bomb in a street of Palermo" (1986), with Edwin Harrington; "The secrets of Comando Conjunto" (1989), with Héctor Contreras; "Chile between Sí and No" (1988), with Florencia Varas; "The conspiracy, the one thousand and one days of the coup" (2000, updated in 2011); "The secrets of Karadima’s empire" (2011), with Juan Andrés Guzmán and Gustavo Villarrubia; "The Great Scam: How Illegal Profit Controls Higher Education" (2014) with Juan Andrés Guzmán.